bereanarchive/bereanarchive/articles/history/shroud-of-turin-carbon-dating.md

     <img class="lightbox rounded" src="shroud-of-turin-carbon-dating-files/king-umberto.jpg?w=230"><br>
     King Umberto II, of Italy
 </aside>
 King Umberto II was the last king of Italy, reigning only 34 days in the spring of 1946.
 His family, the Savoys, owned the Shroud from 1453 until 1983.
-Umberto described how accodring to his family tradition, in generations past his family gave threads from up to 10cm inward from the edges of the Shroud as gifts.
+Umberto described how according to his family tradition, in generations past his family gave threads from up to 10cm inward from the edges of the Shroud as gifts.
 Eventually the shroud edges became so tattered his family was criticized for poor upkeep.

 In 1694 the Savoys enlisted Vittorio Amedeo II and Sebastiano Valfre to repair the edges: